 A good Dad, a true partner-in-crime in this crazy game of child raising, is an infinitely lucky find.
 And if you’ve got one (whether we’re talking about an amazing husband or your own supportive Dad), on Father’s Day they’ll probably be content with some appreciative words and a beer.
 (Well, technically speaking, husbands want something else, too.)
-But if you are in the mood to spoil the most important guy in your life, keep reading.
+But if you are in the mood to spoil the most important guy in your life with some cool men’s clothing and accessories, keep reading.
 The Mom Edit team has spent the last week or so poking and prodding our guys to reveal a few gifts that they would actually appreciate.

 Keep reading for a few gift ideas not just for hubs, but for your Dad as well.

 Happy Father’s Day!!!

 Hey Gang – it’s Shana.
 For those of you who don’t know, Mike is my husband.
 Mike typically skews to the nerdy, techy end of the spectrum, or anything that lets him play – hard – with the boys.
 Skateboards, for example, are huge in our fam.
 Here are Mike’s top picks for Father’s Day: